Best Coffee Pods of 2021

 The Solimo Dark Roast pods are Amazon's in-house brand that rivals the mild taste and experience of the Donut Shop pods but are sold at a significantly lower price point.
 The aromas it gives off are nutty and faintly reminiscent of caramelized sugar.
 The flavors are dark but not overly so.
 We found notes of baker's chocolate that ended with a slight sweetness akin to dried figs. Overall the cups we brewed had low acidity, a medium body, and tasted well balanced.
 This is an easy-drinking pod that will generally be a crowd-pleaser for groups with mixed tastes.

-For those looking for a truly dark roast, this pod might miss the mark.
+For those who like their coffee as dark as can be, this pod might miss the mark.
 We felt it tasted and felt more like a medium roast that was trending into dark roast territory.
-This pod is ideal for savvy consumers looking for medium to dark roast pods.
+This pod is ideal for savvy consumers looking for a medium to dark roast pod.

-Just because you are looking for the convenience that coffee pods offer doesn't mean you have to give up drinking high quality and ethically sourced beans.
+With the popularity of coffee pods ever-increasing, you aren't relegated to cheap and burnt tasting pods.
 The single-origin light roast pod by Laughing Man comes close to delivering a cup of coffee that even serious coffee snobs won't turn up their noses at.

 Coffee drinkers often fall into two polarized camps, those who prefer light roasts and those who like it as dark as can be.
 If you fall into the latter group, this coffee pod may disappoint.
 With aromas of nougat and flavors akin to caramel and graham cracker, this coffee finishes with notes of toasted marshmallow.
 This is a sweet and bright cup of coffee that is enjoyable from start to finish.